Since social media platforms first appeared, businesses have been trying to figure out how to make money on them.

 Let’s say you’re a professional coach and an author of several leadership books.

 In this case, you could create value-driven content based on snippets from your books to motivate your audience to buy your services.
-You can then feature those snippets as shoppable posts, Stories, and/or targeted Instagram ads.
+When you lack ideas of what to post on Instagram, you can then feature those snippets as shoppable posts, Stories, and/or targeted Instagram ads.
 You can plan your content ahead and schedule Instagram Stories and posts using a social media tool.

 Build awareness for your brand